capport-wg/7710bis/README.md

 1. Introduction

-   In many environments, users need to connect to a captive-portal device and agree to an Acceptable Use Policy (AUP) and / or provide billing information before they can access the Internet.
-It is anticipated that the IETF will work on a more fully featured protocol at some point, to ease interaction with Captive Portals.
+   In many environments, users need to connect to a captive-portal server and agree to an Acceptable Use Policy (AUP) and / or provide billing information before they can access the Internet.
+It is

+Kumari & Kline           Expires October 1, 2020                [Page 2]

+Internet-Draft             DHCP Captive-Portal                March 2020

+   anticipated that the IETF will work on a more fully featured protocol at some point, to ease interaction with Captive Portals.
 Regardless of how that protocol operates, it is expected that this document will provide needed functionality because the client will need to know when it is behind a captive portal and how to contact it.

-Kumari & Kline           Expires August 21, 2020                [Page 2]

-Internet-Draft             DHCP Captive-Portal             February 2020

-   In order to present users with the payment or AUP pages, the captive- portal device has to intercept the user's connections and redirect the user to the captive portal, using methods that are very similar to man-in-the-middle (MITM) attacks.
+   In order to present users with the payment or AUP pages, presently a captive-portal enforcement device has to intercept the user's connections and redirect the user to a captive portal server, using methods that are very similar to man-in-the-middle (MITM) attacks.
    As increasing focus is placed on security, and end nodes adopt a more secure stance, these interception techniques will become less effective and/or more intrusive.

-   This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal device and how to contact it.
+   This document describes a DHCP ([RFC2131]) option (Captive-Portal) and an IPv6 Router Advertisement (RA) ([RFC4861]) extension that informs clients that they are behind a captive-portal enforcement device and how to contact an API for more information.

 1.1.
 Requirements Notation